 Andy Ford is one of the UK's leading environmental engineers.
 He advises the Government on Renewable Energy issues and sustainable building.

-He is the President of CIBSE, a Cabe enabler for sustainability and low-energy design, and he is on the board of the UK Green Building Council.
+He is a former President of CIBSE (2011), a Cabe enabler for sustainability and low-energy design, and he is on the board of the UK Green Building Council.
 In the construction industry, he says, “people need to adapt their knowledge to come to terms with sustainability, from the bottom up”.
 And society at large should be more concerned about the future: “We’re all thinking about how to minimise climate change, but not about what to do when it happens.
 It will be a completely new world.”

 Founding partner of the award winning practice Fulcrum Consulting in 1984 (now Mott MacDonald Fulcrum) and responsible for the design of a number of ground breaking UK buildings with early work on low energy buildings on the University of East Anglia campus; including The Elizabeth Fry Building and the Jubilee Library in Brighton.